material-motion/material-motion/concepts/runtimes.md

 #### Transient Views

+TODO: Can transient views be modeled outside of the Runtime?

 A transient view is one whose lifetime is bound to a condition. `condition` is evaluated at the end of an animation event and at the end of each gesture recognition event.
 When `condition` returns `true`, the view — and all associated Actors — is removed.

 All transient views are removed when a Runtime is terminated.